markfinger/js-host/README.md

 Config objects may possess the following attributes:

+`functions`: a key/value object with names -> functions.

 `address`: the address that the host will listen at.
 Defaults to `'127.0.0.1'`.

 `port`: the port number that the host will listen at.
 Defaults to `9009`.

 `requestDataLimit`: The maximum size allowed for a request's body.
 Defaults to `'10mb'`.

-`cacheTimeout`: The time period in milliseconds before the cache will expire an entry.
-Defaults to 24 hours.

 `logger`: An object which will be used instead of the default logger.
 The object must provide a similar API to the `console` object, eg: it must provide functions named `log`, `error`, `info`, etc.

-`functions`: a key/value object with function names as keys and functions as values.
-Values may also be objects which expose a function under a property named `handler`.

 Calling a function